Industry Trends

 fintech marketing trends

-Let’s dive into the top five marketing trends shaping fintech marketing in 2025.
+Below, I’ll run down the top five marketing trends shaping fintech marketing in 2026.

 Trend 1: Building Trust and Credibility in Fintech Marketing

 Fintech is more than software — you’re dealing with people’s money.
-As a result, marketing in 2025 is all about building trust with the consumers interacting with your brand.
+That reality is even more pronounced in 2026, as consumers grow more cautious amid increased fraud, AI-driven scams, and heightened regulatory scrutiny.
+As a result, marketing today is all about building trust with the consumers interacting with your brand.
 Whether you’re offering advice or asking customers to provide payment details to use your platform, it’s important to lead with transparency, security, and complete respect for privacy.

 Here are some key statistics relating to consumer trust:

-• 86% of customers say their bank takes measures to protect them from fraud and scams.
+• 74% of consumers say they trust their financial provider to protect them from fraud and security risks.

 Clear communication is the first step.
 Financial topics can be complex for many, whether it’s cryptocurrency investments or finding the best annual percentage rate (APR) on a credit card.
 Simplifying those concepts with easy-to-read language can provide a solid foundation, while visual trust indicators like badges and certification logos can help reassure new customers that their information is safe with you.

-Many fintech marketers already incorporate testimonials and user reviews as social proof, but in 2025, brands are taking this to the next level.
+Many fintech marketers already incorporate testimonials and user reviews as social proof, but in 2026, brands are expanding beyond surface-level endorsements.
 By adding influencer quotes, expert endorsements, and success stories to your strategy, you can make your brand messaging even more persuasive.

 Remember, too, that compliance is always part of the conversation in a heavily regulated industry like fintech.
 It’s important that your marketing team bake compliance into your brand messaging to demonstrate that you’re a trustworthy brand.